 Adding to this, have at least a visible email address or contact number where potential clients can reach you.

 Pricing is a very personal thing, some photographers put their full rates on their website which is valid if they do weddings or portrait sessions by the hour.
 In my case, I have a standard rate for half and whole days plus social media packages but this may change depending on the project, the client and their budget.
 If you think your rates are decisive for a client to get in touch, go ahead and place them on your website but personally, I prefer to get an inquiry and start a conversation than a potential client leaving my website before even asking.

 Your host, their services and their functionality can make or break your website.
 If for example, you are afraid of updating your site because every time you upload a picture it gets resized, or something is moved, or you need coding, you are using the wrong host.
 Analyze if your host’s services are right for your needs and if they’re not, get one that does.

 I’ve been with Format for about 3 years now and have no reason to even try something else.
-Their customer service is outstanding, they keep developing new useful features, the interface is extremely simple and intuitive.
+Their customer service is outstanding, they keep developing new useful features, the interface is extremely simple and intuitive and the website looks epic!.
 All I need to do is fill in the blanks and everything is fully customizable… no, they didn’t pay me to write this.
 It’s all true!

 10 It’s your website.

 And it represents what you do so it should reflect your work at its best.
 Know what works best for you and don’t do stuff just because your friend or your competitor does it.
 What works for them most likely won’t work for you.
 Keep it professional if you are a pro photographer but keep it matching your personality.
 Be unique!